adkelley/javascript-to-purescript/tut19/README.md

          \footer -> pure $ getScreenSize 800 header footer
 ```

 As a first cut, I might use monad chaining to retrieve the `header` size argument, followed by the `footer`.
 The above shows how to chain these two arguments using the `bind` operator `>>=`.
-However, from [Tutorial 16](https://github.com/adkelley/javascript-to-purescript/tree/master/tut16), we know that chaining becomes difficult to comprehend rapidly.
+However, from [Tutorial 16](https://github.com/adkelley/javascript-to-purescript/tree/master/tut16), we know that chaining becomes difficult to read rapidly.
 Thus, for threading two or more arguments onto the next computation, I think that a `do block` is better for readability.

 ```haskell
 result1B :: Either Error Selector